 Universal momentum distributions for the spin-singlet NN channels

 Abstract: The formalism for a quantitative treatment of high-momentum components of $ NN $ momentum distributions for the spin-singlet channels is presented.
-The approach suggests the use of a distribution for a virtual state in momentum representation for the $ NN $ channel in question as a universal one which can be further employed within contact formalisms for nuclei.
+This approach suggests that the use of a distribution for a virtual state in momentum representation for the $ NN $ channel in question is a universal one, which can be further employed within contact formalisms for nuclei.
 It is shown how such distributions can be calculated from low-energy scattering wave functions in the same channels.
 As a result, a new characteristic (a constant) for the high-momentum part of the momentum distribution in a spin-singlet channel is introduced.
-As a test of the approach, we calculate the $ pp $ nuclear contacts for $ ^3 {\rm{He}}$ nucleus which occur to be nearly the same for four realistic $ NN $ interactions with essentially different high-momentum properties.
-Found results should be useful for researchers studying the problem of short-range correlations in nuclei.
+To test the approach, we calculate the $ pp $ nuclear contacts for the $ ^3 {\rm{He}}$, nucleus which appear to be nearly the same for four realistic $ NN $ interactions with essentially different high-momentum properties.
+The results should be useful for researchers studying the problem of short-range correlations in nuclei.
 In particular, the approach gives a generalization for the formalisms based on nuclear contacts.

 HTML